daveho/SimpleMarmosetUploader/README.txt

 A simple Eclipse plugin to submit projects to the Marmoset assignment submission and testing server.

-NOTE: it works with self-signed certificates *only* if the server is running on port 8443.
+NOTE: as of version 1.0.7, the plugin does NOT support self-signed SSL certificates.
+Your Marmoset installation needs to be accessed through an SSL certificate to which a chain of trust can be established from the keystore included with the JRE that Eclipse is running in.

 More information about Marmoset: